WHAT IS FEDERAL ARCHITECTURAL STYLE?

-The Federal style, and its English counterpart the Georgian style, defined the architecture of the early American republic.
-The Federal style is derived from the neoclassical and includes the Adam, Regency and Jeffersonian architectural styles.
+The Federal style defined the architecture of the early American republic, along with its English counterpart, the Georgian style.
+The Federal style is derived from the neoclassical and includes the Adam, Regency, and Jeffersonian architectural styles.

 FEDERAL STYLE MOULDINGS

 Federal mouldings are typically composed using the ogee, fillet, ovolo, bead and quirk, and the other molding profiles of classical architecture.
-Its decorations and mouldings are less ornamental than Georgian but still typically include fine details.
+The decorations and mouldings of Federal are less ornamental than Georgian, but they typically still include fine details.

-Unless a room is fully paneled and left unpainted, Federal style mouldings are typically painted, while the doors are typically stained, and often engineered with exotic tropical hardwood veneers.
-Frequently, doors might be painted with faux bois – or wood grained, when the more expensive and authentic product was not available or affordable.
+Unless a room is fully paneled and left unpainted, Federal style mouldings are usually painted, while the doors are stained, and often engineered with exotic tropical hardwood veneers.
+Frequently, doors might be painted with faux bois – or wood grained, when the more expensive and authentic product is not available or affordable.

 Federal architecture became popular after the American Revolution and remained the most influential style until about 1820, when the Greek and Classical Revival styles made way.